 Yesterday’s Close: May soybeans finished down 2 cents, trading in a range of 13 ¾ cents on the day.
 Funds were estimated to have been neutral on the buys and sells.

 Fundamentals: Yesterday’s export sales came in at 761,961 metric tons, this was within the estimated range of 600,000-900,000 metric tons; last week came in at 960,066 metric tons.
 There was a sale of 132,000 metric tons to China for the 2017/2018 marketing year.
 Weather forecasts continue to be dry with little hope for relieve in the next 1-2 weeks.
 If we see those forecasts turn wetter, we would expect to see a lot of pressure come in to the market.
 The meal market continues to hold a bid which has helped support beans, we will continue to keep an eye on this as it will likely be a trigger for beans.
 As with corn, chatter will start picking up with regards to next month’s Prospective Plantings report.
 In our opinion, producers need to be proactive at these prices.

-Yesterday’s Close: March wheat futures closed down 4 ½ cents yesterday, trading in a range of 7 for the day.
-Funds were estimated sellers of 4,500 contracts.
+Yesterday’s Close: May wheat futures finished the session up 9 ¾ cents, trading in a range of 9 cents (gap) on the day.
+Funds were estimated buyers of 7,000 contracts.

 Futures trading involves substantial risk of loss and may not be suitable for all investors.
 Trading advice is based on information taken from trade and statistical services and other sources Blue Line Futures, LLC believes are reliable.
 We do not guarantee that such information is accurate or complete and it should not be relied upon as such.
 Trading advice reflects our good faith judgment at a specific time and is subject to change without notice.
 There is no guarantee that the advice we give will result in profitable trades.
 All trading decisions will be made by the account holder.
 Past performance is not necessarily indicative of future results.